 - A recent picture of your family and pets – In case one of them is missing, rescue crews would know who they are looking for.
 If you have three pictures, you can attach one to the “Rescue or Missing Boards” and keep others in your binder.

-Your world may have recently been turned upside down, but that may not be of much concern to your student loans company like you think it should.
+Your world may have recently been turned upside down, but that may not be as of much concern to your student loan company as you think it should be.
 You would still be required to keep up with your monthly bills and other obligations.
-And in order to make things go smoothly, you would appreciate having your financial documents that have all of your bank accounts, credit cards, and contact information.
+In order to make things go smoothly, you would appreciate having your financial documents that have all of your bank accounts, credit cards, and contact information.
 That way you can reach out to the right personnel and keep up with your payments following an emergency.

 - Bank account numbers – So that you can still have access to your money in your bank account.